potgon/sif/backend/README.md

-# Finance App Backend
+# Sif app Backend

-This is the backend for the personal finance application.
-It's built with Java Spring Boot and PostgreSQL.
+This is the backend for the personal finance application Sif, built with Java Spring Boot and PostgreSQL.

 ## Features